Does Your Firm Perform an Annual Risk Assessment?

 “The compliance policies and procedures should address the practices and risks present at each adviser.
 No one standard set of policies and procedures will address the requirements established by the Compliance Rule for all advisers because each adviser is different, has different business relationships and affiliations, and, therefore, has different conflicts of interest.
 Because the facts and circumstances (i.e., risks) that can give rise to violations of the Advisers Act are unique for each adviser, each adviser should identify its unique set of risks, both as the starting point for developing its compliance policies and procedures and as part of its periodic assessment of the continued effectiveness of these policies and procedures.”

 Performing risk assessments at least annually can prove invaluable in identifying your firm’s unique risks.
-Done correctly, a risk assessment not only identifies risks that a firm faces, but also helps to determine if the firm has properly addressed each risk by mapping the risks to the firm’s policies, procedures, and controls.
+If done correctly, a risk assessment not only identifies risks that a firm faces, but also helps to determine if the firm has properly addressed each risk by mapping the risks to the firm’s policies, procedures, and controls.

 What Are Your Requirements?